LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 >> - what weapon does she use: a composite longbow that she crafted herself and filled with a variety of runes, she is self-taught in its usage, which means that despite her experience, her technique is not amazing (will change when she takes the sword)
->> - armour: she wears a pair of runic bracers of defence that she crafted herself, and a cloak that she uses to go around relatively unnoticed
+>> - armour: she wears a pair of runic bracers of defence that she crafted herself and a cloak that she uses to go around relatively unnoticed
 >> - does she like magic: see class
 >> - is she magical: her body is a testament to mildly nonsensical experimentation, however, it is not immediately noticeable
->> - spells: this feels kind of redundant with the class section, she can cast sixth level spells
+>> - spells: this feels kind of redundant with the class section, she can cast sixth-level spells
->> - equipment: aurelia doesn't tend to carry a lot around with her, but she does have a bag of holding
+>> - equipment: Aurelia doesn't tend to carry a lot around with her, but she does have a bag of holding
 >> - alignment scale: 10 3
 >> - Instead of background by each year, I am going to summarize.
-She is 212 years old and I really don't want to write all that.
+She is 212 years old and I very much don't want to write all that.
-Discovered magic at an early age, was fascinated by it.
+Discovered magic at an early age, and was fascinated by it.
-She continued to study it as she grew, entering magaambya initially as a student and graduating to become a researcher there.
+She continued to study it as she grew, entering Magaambya initially as a student and graduating to become a researcher there.
 Then left to pursue her goals after her family disappeared from history.
 She Has since spent the time becoming more utilitarian as opposed to her previous academic focus.
 Learning about the dangers of the world as she hones her practical skills.
->> - plot hooks: to be discussed with a gm I believe
+>> - plot hooks: to be discussed with a GM I believe.

-> Year by year breakdown.
+> Year-by-year breakdown.
->> - 4498: born, was her parents' third attempts at a child, named aurelia as the golden hope of the family
+>> - 4498: born, was her parents' third attempt at a child, named Aurelia as the golden hope of the family
->> - 4499-4502 she developed faster than her peers, but always seemed slightly listless, never taking joy in anything
+>> - 4499-4502 She developed faster than her peers, but always seemed slightly listless, never taking joy in anything
->> - 4503: she discovered a scroll of prestidigitation, and managed to differentiate it to the basic principles of magic, allowing her to cast the spell
+>> - 4503: she discovered a scroll of prestidigitation, and managed to differentiate it from the basic principles of magic, allowing her to cast the spell
 >> - 4504: as she continues to learn magic at a relatively rapid pace for one of her races, her parents begin to have her hailed as a prodigy.
->> - 4523: she finally manages to convince her parents to attend magaambya
+>> - 4523: she finally manages to convince her parents to attend Magaambya.
->> - 4524: a slight misinterpretation on a light spell causes her to permanently dye the tips of her hair a luminous pink, she tries to shave it off in embarrassment, but it grows back still in pink
+>> - 4524: a slight misinterpretation of a light spell causes her to permanently dye the tips of her hair a luminous pink, she tries to shave it off in embarrassment, but it grows back still in pink
 >> - 4525: she skips a grade, becoming the first elf to do so in nearly a century
 >> - 4528: she theoretically should have graduated by this point, but she was so invested in her research that she begged the school to let her stay so that she can continue working on her research
 >> - 4528-4628: R E A S E A R C H, she occasionally goes home and is on amicable terms with her parents